OpenNMT/nmt-wizard-docker/README.md

 ```

 In the `config.json` file, the path to the model dependencies is prefixed by `${MODEL_DIR}` which is automatically set when a model is loaded.

+* `checksum.md5` file is generated from the content of the model and is used to check integrity of the model
+* optionally, a `README.md` file can describe the model.
+It is generated from `description` field of the config file and is not taken into account for checksum.

 ### Released version